 Many clinical studies have shown promising results related to the health benefits of CBD oil.
 We are presenting below some of those benefits:

-This was a big milestone in the journey of CBD and came as a boon for millions of seizures patients across the world.
+This was a big milestone in the journey of CBD and came as a boon for millions of seizure patients across the world.

 Clinical studies on animals also have shown optimistic results when rats with temporal seizures were administered a controlled dosage of CBD.
 They showed a positive effect in curing memory function and also the motor function seriously impacted by their medical condition.